Southwest Companion Pass Trick

 What is the Southwest Companion Pass?

-The Southwest Companion Pass is essentially a Buy One Get One Free plane ticket for flights booked with Southwest Airlines.
+The Southwest Companion Pass is essentially an unlimited Buy One Get One Free plane ticket for flights booked with Southwest Airlines.
 Anyone who earns this perk can book a flight (paid for with either cash or points) and then add a companion who flies with them on the same flight for the price of taxes, which for domestic flights is $5.60 each way.

 How to get the Southwest Companion Pass

-To earn the companion pass you’ll either need to fly 100 qualifying one way flights or earn 125,000 tier qualifying points in the same calendar year.
+To earn the companion pass you’ll either need to fly 100 qualifying one way flights or earn 135,000 tier qualifying points in the same calendar year.
 Now unless you fly A LOT, it would be really difficult to earn it via actual flying.

 Credit Cards!